andifalk/cloud-security-workshop/README.md

   identity provider.
 * The property ```spring.security.oauth2.client.registration.auth0.client-id``` specifies
 the _client id_ as it is has been registered at the _Auth0_ identity provider.
-* The property ```spring.security.oauth2.client.registration.auth0.client-secret``` specifies
+* The property ```spring.security.oauth2.client.registration.auth0.clientAuthenticationMethod``` specifies
-the _client secret_ to authorize the application to act as a registered at the _Auth0_ identity provider.
+the authentication method to use when calling the token endpoint at the _Auth0_ identity provider.
+The value of _NONE_ specifies that no _client_secret_ is specified, instead the dynamic _Proof Key for Key Exchange (PKCE)_ is used instead.
 * The property ```spring.security.oauth2.client.registration.auth0.authorizationGrantType``` specifies
 which OAuth2/OIDC grant flow should be used for the client.
 * The property ```spring.security.oauth2.client.registration.auth0.redirect-uri``` specifies